People

 Jacob Suissa, Ph.D. he/him (Principal Investigator)

-I am an evolutionary biologist focused on how plants are constructed, how they function, and how they have evolved across deep time.
+I am an evolutionary biologist focused on how plant form and function evolves.
 To answer these questions I study ferns, one of the oldest and most diverse plant lineages.
-My work integrates topics ranging from morphology, anatomy, and physiology to character evolution, biogeography, and diversification.

-I believe that art and science are one and the same.
+I believe that art and science are two sides of the same coin.
 Plants, with their diversity of shapes, colors, and structures, provide a perfect medium for displaying this integration.
-In addition to my work as a scholar, I am an avid nature photographer and science communicator, using plants to inspire people to enjoy and appreciate the biotic world.
+In addition to my work as a scholar, I am an avid nature photographer and science communicator, using plants to inspire people to enjoy and appreciate the natural world.

 Email: jsuissa@utk.edu CV